svelte-pilot/svelte-pilot/README.md

 ]
 ```

-`meta` can be a plain object, or a function that receives a [Route](#route-object) object as argument and returns a plain object.
+`meta` can be a plain object, or a function that receives a [Route](#route-object) object as argument and returns a
+plain object.

 All meta objects will be merged together.
 If objects have a property with the same name, the nested RouterView's meta property will overwrite the outer ones.

-#### Force re-rendering
+#### Force Re-rendering
-By default, when component is the same when route changes, the component will not re-rendered.
+By default, when component is the same when route changes, the component will not be re-rendered.
-You can force it to re-render by setting a `key` generator:
+You can force it to re-render by setting a `key` generator.

 ```ts
 const routes = [